next-hat/documentation/docs/references/nanocl/resource.md

 ## Proxy Rule

-There is the openapi specification for a `ProxyRule`
+There is the openapi specification to create a proxy `ProxyRule`:

 import ApiSchema from '@theme/ApiSchema'